arafatm/arafatm.github.io/_articles/games/swtor/readme.md

 infiltration expert, has been sent ahead to breach the facility, but she will need your help to enter the secured area where the bomb is believed to be held.
 Rendezvous with Wraith inside the separatist base at Mannett Point.
+- Private Farn report Lieutenant Virk who is taking bribes from his soldiers in return for cushy assignments
+- While interrogating a sep officer, you learn 3 commanders are here
+- kill saphro, Vyru, and Bol

 Oradam Village: Needles has found a new lead in Havoc Squad’s hunt for the stolen ZR-57 orbital strike bomb.
 A man named Zak from nearby Oradam village